Posts Tagged ‘Turing documentary’

 Thousands of people in the United Kingdom have signed a petition asking the government to offer a posthumous pardon for Turing’s 1952 conviction on charges of gross indecency.
 Almost 18,000 people have signed the e-petition.
 If 100,000 people sign the petition, the issue becomes eligible for discussion in the House of Commons.

 Newspapers in the United Kingdom provided extensive coverage in connection with the recent broadcast of “Britain’s Greatest Codebreaker” on Channel 4 in the UK.
 The news articles highlighted Turing’s story and our film’s approach to telling it.
-The papers featuring stories and reviews about the film included The Times, The Telegraph, The Sunday Times, Daily… Read More
+The papers featuring stories and reviews about the film included The Times, and The Telegraph, The… Read More

 “Britain’s Greatest Codebreaker” attracted an audience in the United Kingdom of about 1.5 million viewers on Channel 4’s November 21st broadcast.
 Until December 20th, people in the UK can watch the film streaming on Channel 4’s website.

 International distribution plans for the film are being developed now.
-Stay tuned for details in the months… Read More
+Stay tuned for details in the… Read More

 Channel 4 in the United Kingdom has announced a broadcast date for the Turing film.
 We’re very excited to tell you that “Britain’s Greatest Codebreaker” will air on Monday, November 21st at 9pm.
 Thanks to Channel 4 and Google for sponsoring a preview of the film in London last night.
 You can find… Read More